cwoebker/.com/_posts/2011-10-24-jekyll-blogging.markdown

 ### _posts

-All your blog posts go in here.
+All your posts go in here.
 Look at the end of this post to see how I have written this post.

 ### Automatic Post Generation